KikyTokamuro/ntfyer/README.md

 ### Setting modules
 Modules are configured in the `./src/config.ts` file.

-In it, you can configure the default modules, as well as add new ones.
+In it, you can configure the default modules, **as well as add new ones**.

 The cron format is used to set the time to be executed a module.